 How the finest cod becomes Nutaaq®

 The extraordinarily rapid and careful processing is the main reason for the outstanding quality of Nutaaq® cod fillets.
 When the time is up, the live cod literally swim into the factory.
-Here, they are first stunned, then quickly slaughtered and bled in icy-cold water, making sure that all blood leaves the flesh immediately.
+Here, they are first stunned, beheaded and then quickly slaughtered and bled in icy-cold water, making sure that all blood leaves the flesh immediately.
 This gives uniform quality and guarantees that there are no red spots.

-The cod is then cleaned, headed, gutted and filleted "pre-rigor" in one mechanical process and then trimmed to perfection by hand.
+The cod is then gutted and filleted "pre-rigor" in one mechanical process and then trimmed to perfection by hand.
 The experienced trimming team scrutinises every fillet for any red spot or gap in the fillet, in which case the fillet can never be graded “Nutaaq®”.

 To guarantee a perfectly white and lean fillet, our experienced trimming team finalises each fillet by hand.